WANGDI0212/masque/README_Pasteur.md

 masque_ITS <reads_dir> <output_dir> <project-name> <nb_cpu> <email> <queue>
 masque_amplicon <amplicon_file> <output_dir> <project-name> <nb_cpu> <email> <queue>
 ```
-With masque/standalone, you access to masque main program.
-Please consider the [README file](https://github.com/aghozlane/masque) to use it properly.

 which correspond to :
 - reads_dir: directory with the read files (*.fq or *.fastq, if paired : *_R1.fastq, *_R2.fastq or *_R1.fq, *_R2.fq)